-Under California's Paid Family Leave (PFL) Act, employees who must take time off of work to care for seriously ill relatives or a registered domestic partner may receive payment for their caregiving.
-Compensation is referred to as wage replacement and can be up to 55% of one's current income.
-The program provides income replacement for up to six weeks in a 12-month period, but unfortunately, does not guarantee one's job be held for them.
+Under California's Paid Family Leave (PFL) Act, persons who take time off of work to care for seriously ill relatives or a registered domestic partner may receive payment for their caregiving efforts.
+Compensation is referred to as “wage replacement” and, as of Jan.
+1, 2018 can be up to 70% of one's current income.
+The program provides income replacement for up to six weeks in a 12-month period.
+However, the law does not require their employer to hold one’s job for them.
 Program administration is under the California Employment Development Department (EDD).

 This program should not be confused with the Family and Medical Leave Act (FMLA).
 The FMLA is a federal program that offers eligible workers up to 12 weeks of unpaid leave during a 12 month period but guarantees their job or an equivalent one be held for them.
 It also ensures their health insurance continues.

 The caregiver must be a California resident who has State Disability Insurance (SDI) through their employer.
 SDI is an insurance plan that offers partial wage replacement for CA employees.
 Most large employers maintain this insurance.